TomShacham/http4js/README.md

 #### To do

-- implement Request/Response properly
+- client catching errors and supporting all methods
 - chaining and nesting filters
-- regex route matching templating
-- client catching errors and supporting all methods